China slashes trade ties with North Korea

 - North Korea crisis in 300 words

-In an unprecedented personal statement, Mr Kim said Mr Trump would "pay dearly" for his speech, which he labelled "unprecedented rude nonsense".
+In a personal address unprecedented from a North Korean leader, Mr Kim said Mr Trump would "pay dearly" for his speech, which he labelled "unprecedented rude nonsense".

-He said Mr Trump had insulted his country in the eyes of the world, and threatened to "surely and definitely tame the mentally deranged US dotard with fire."
+He said Mr Trump had insulted his country in the eyes of the world, and threatened to "surely and definitely tame the mentally deranged US dotard with fire".

-Experts say this is the first time a North Korean leader has made a direct address to an international audience - and it merits serious and thorough consideration.